killbe5419/pickCardFgo/README.md

 4. In standard mode, if you do not have enough holystone for picking and refused the stone purchasing, You will not be allowed to pick card.

 #### How to use:
 This system works under node environment.
 Make sure you installed Node v8.x.x+ before you use this system.
-And if you have installed git, you can download this system by using
+And if you have installed git, you can download this system by coding

 `git clone https://github.com/killbe5419/pickCardFgo.git`

-and use it by using
+and use it by coding

 `node app.js`